Princess Anne Lives An Extremely Lavish Life

 Life as a royal seems quite unique, and when we think about what we would do if ever given the chance to step into Princess Anne's shoes for a day, one of our first thoughts is taking advantage of the royal chefs.
 If adulthood has taught us anything, it's that cooking every single meal gets tedious, so why wouldn't we jump at the opportunity to have anything we wanted cooked at our demand?
 But, despite the presence of royal chefs, Anne doesn't indulge in one seemingly lavish practice: lunch.
 As she told Vanity Fair, Anne often skips the meal or has a "quick luncheon" if it's an aspect of an event.
 "I think during the day, eating's not really an issue," she said.
 If only we had the same perspective.

 We're not entirely sure how Anne has the stamina to accomplish everything she does, but, clearly, she makes it work because she was named the hardest-working royal in 2021.
-As noted by the Daily Mail, Anne narrowly beat her brother and heir to the British throne, Prince Charles, with the number of official engagements she held.
+As noted by the Daily Mail, Anne narrowly beat the future King Charles III with the number of official engagements she held.
 In 2021 alone, Anne attended 387 engagements, whereas Charles attended 385.

 The Princess Royal's home office is reportedly ornate and indulgent

-Few of us would have predicted that working from home would become the norm, but here we are years into the COVID-19 pandemic, and working from home definitely seems to be the foreseeable future.
-And it wasn't just those of us who work in the common sphere who were impacted — Princess Anne has largely worked from home, too, and due to video calls and Zoom appearances, we got to see a glimpse of her home office.
+Few of us would have predicted that working from home would become the norm, but that all changed in the wake of the COVID-19 pandemic.
+And it wasn't just those of us who work in the common sphere who were impacted — Princess Anne largely worked from home, too, and due to video calls and Zoom appearances, we got to see a glimpse of her home office.
 While we mentioned earlier that her home at the Gatcombe Park Estate is rather opulent, her office serves as yet another reminder that the life of a royal has its perks.

 As noted by the Daily Mail, Anne's office has a variety of decorative items that scream lavish.
 Her glass cabinet housing animal and bird statues, for instance, was caught on screen as well as a number of impressive paintings.
 Like many of ours, Anne's office also features framed photos of her family members — pictures from her daughter's wedding, for instance — as well as a formal portrait of her family.
 As the outlet pointed out, if there was one piece that really stole the show, one could argue it was the large gold mirror hanging up just behind her head.